 The Staircase Hall

 The cast-iron balustrade of the staircase is one of the few Victorian features to have survived the sweeping changes to the interior of Buscot made by the 2nd Lord Faringdon in the 1930s.
-The stairs were, however, rearranged, and the vista between columns at first-floor level, through to the window on the east front, was contrived by Lord Faringdon’s architect, Geddes Hyslop.
+The stairs were rearranged during the alterations, when Lord Faringdon’s architect, Geddes Hyslop, contrived the vista between columns at first-floor level, through to the window on the East front.

-The late eighteenth-century ceiling paintings came from the now-demolished Badger Hall, in Shropshire, remodelled in 1779–83 by James Wyatt.
-The owner, Isaac Hawkins Browne, MP, wanted the novel ‘mechanical paintings’ developed by Matthew Boulton, but by 1781 he had already given up the process and referred Browne to his best toucher-up, Joseph Barney of Wolverhampton.
-The latter was, however, used to working from originals by Antonio Zucchi, Angelica Kauffmann, G.B.
-Cipriani and Biagio Rebecca, and it is probably this last, who was Wyatt’s favourite decorative painter, or Barney’s mentor, Angelica, who supplied the compositions here.
+The late eighteenth-century ceiling paintings came from Badger Hall in Shropshire, remodelled in 1779-83 by James Wyatt and demolished in 1952.
+The owner, Isaac Hawkins Browne, MP, wanted the novel ‘mechanical paintings’ developed by Matthew Boulton, but by 1781, Boulton had already given up the process and referred Browne to his best ‘toucher-up’, Joseph Barney of Wolverhampton.
+Besides finishing Boulton’s mechanical paintings, Barney had trained under the Italian decorative painter Antonio Zucchi, and these paintings are his greatest surviving works.

 The Wind Direction Indicator on the wall above the longcase clock in the Staircase Hall was originally driven by a series of rods and bevel gears by a weather vane on top of the roof.
 The system was probably installed during the early part of the last century.
 However, later alterations to the house resulted in the weather vane being disconnected.
 The weather vane was restored in 1983 and is now used to drive an electronic position transmitter in the roof.
 This sends a signal down a cable to a receiver, mounted behind the wind direction indicator, which turns the hand.
 The hand then follows any change in direction of the weather vane.